South Africa's Denel to exit some businesses within months

 “We’re on plan,” he wrote in a text message on Friday.

-Exiting its loss making LMT, an armored vehicle business in which it holds a 51% stake, and its small caliber ammunition unit PMP should save it 70 million rand in the same quarter.
+Exiting its loss making LMT, an armoured vehicle business in which it holds a 51% stake, and its small calibre ammunition unit PMP should save it 70 million rand in the same quarter.

 Equity sales and partnerships involving core businesses like Denel Land Systems, missile unit Denel Dynamics and Denel Aeronautics should help raise another 4.4 billion rand through 2022.